 Romans 12:15 "Rejoice with those who rejoice; mourn with those who mourn."

-Philippians 4:14 "Yet is was good of you to share in my troubles."
+Philippians 4:14 "Yet it was good of you to share in my troubles."

 The majority of problems couples experience in a marriage are perpetual.
-They are never going to be resolved.
+They are never going to evaporate.
 For this reason, Gottman refers to the need to "manage" marital conflicts and not "resolve" them.
 Learning how to dialogue about different perspectives with amusement, respect, and affection is the key.

 Ephesians 4:2 "Be patient with each other making allowance for each other's faults because of your love."